-Requirements: Any person who enters or is in an area where a food is manufactured, prepared, stored, packaged, or labelled must refrain from wearing or using any object or substance that presents a risk of contamination of the food.
-79 disease or illness or an open or infected lesion must report them to the operator.
+Any person who enters or is in an area where a food is manufactured, prepared, stored, packaged or labelled must refrain from wearing or using any object or substance that presents a risk of contamination of the food.
+79

+REPORTING OF DISEASE, ILLNESS, SYMPTOMS AND LESIONS

+Any person who works in an area where a food is manufactured, prepared, stored, packaged or labelled and has a disease or illness, symptoms of a disease or illness or an open or infected lesion must report them to the operator.
 80

-REPORTING OF DISEASE, ILLNESS, SYMPTOMS, AND LESIONS

-Requirements: Any person who works in an area where a food is manufactured, prepared, stored, packaged, or labelled and who has a disease or illness, symptoms of a